Transfer Students

 This form is designed to collect information that will be used by your Academic Advisor to create your class schedule.
 You will review this schedule with your Advisor during your advising appointment.

-During your Advising Appointment, you will meet with an Academic Advisor to sign up for your Fall Quarter 2024 classes.
-Transfer Students will be able to schedule an appointment starting June 3.
+During your advising appointment, you will meet with an academic advisor to sign up for your classes.

 This checklist item will be marked as complete once you register for 12 or more credits.